AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 - Signal generators: linear, saw-tooth, square-wave, or sine-wave signals.
 Useful for just getting *something* into a time-series
 - CSV files (including CSV exports from AQTS Springboard)
 - Points retrieved live from other AQTS systems, including from legacy 3.X systems.
+- The results of a database query (via direct support fo SqlServer, Postgres, and MySql.
+ODBC connections are supported too, but require configuration)
 - `CMD.EXE`, `PowerShell` or `bash`: `PointZilla` works well from within any shell.

 Basic time-series will append time/value pairs.
 Reflected time-series also support setting grade codes and/or qualifiers to each point.